Workforce Development & Training

 ABOUT SYRACUSE SHORT COURSES

-Syracuse University is committed to the education and development of the Department of Defense (DoD) civilian and military workforce.
-Along with the Defense Comptrollership Program, the Whitman School of Management offers short-term trainings that focus on management concepts in the DoD.
+Syracuse University, in Syracuse, New York, is committed to the education and development of the Department of War civilian and military workforce.
+Along with the Defense Comptrollership Program, Syracuse University’s Whitman School of Management offers several short-term training courses that focus on management concepts in the DOW.

-Click the dropdowns below for course descriptions and view the tabs above for more information about how to apply.
+Click the dropdowns below for course descriptions and view the tabs above for more information about application requirements and submission guidance.

 Army Comptroller Course (ACC)